 Professional development is fully institutionalized and supported by the College.
-The Board of Trustees recognizes the importance of well-trained faculty, administrators, and staff to effectively carry out the mission of the College.
+The Board of Trustees recognizes the importance of a well-trained faculty, administrator, and staff to effectively carry out the mission of the College.
 The Board is also committed to providing resources to support professional development activities.

 The GCC AY 2015-2020 Institutional Priorities for Professional Development lists "professional career planning, leading to upward mobility program for employees (through professional development, credentialing, and morale building)" as the fifth organizational priority.
 Furthermore, "enrichment in one's content area, or improving staff or faculty competencies as related to their work (i.e. licensing, credentialing, and certification)" is listed as the sixth academic priority.
-To ensure that faculty was involved in their process of development, the VP for Academic Affairs sought and incorporated input from the Faculty Senate in developing these institutional priorities.311 administrators.
+To ensure that faculty was involved in their process of development, the VP for Academic Affairs sought and incorporated input from the Faculty Senate in developing these institutional priorities.209

+Over the past four years, the College has invested over half a million dollars in professional development activities for members of the Board of Trustees, faculty, staff and administrators.
 Within that period, a total of \$83,299.00 was spent for Board members' professional development activities, \$306,074.00 was spent for faculty professional development and \$156,286.00 was spent for staff/administrator professional development.
 The total investment over the 4-year period provided financial support for a total of 188 constituents.